RAK4600 Breakout Board AT Command Manual

 OK Wake Up

-During sleep, Pin 22 (USART1_RX) is automatically configured as a wake-up pin and in external interrupt mode with an internal pull-down resistor.
-Wake-up will be triggered by a rising edge on this RX pin.
+During sleep mode, Pin 22 (USART1_RX) is automatically configured as a wake-up pin with external interrupt mode and an internal pull-down resistor.
+A rising edge on this RX pin triggers the wake-up.

 - at+get_config=device:status

-This command is used to obtain the current status of the device.
+This command retrieves the current status of the device.

 Operation | Command | Response |